Career Development Food Safety Management

 While retakes are uncommon, many providers offer training courses and practice exams that help you review critical information and simulate taking your exam.

-The FDA provides federal food safety guidelines, but food safety regulations for the certification process generally differ across states and localities.
+The U.S. Food and Drug Administration (FDA) provides federal food safety guidelines, but food safety regulations for the certification process generally differ across states and localities.2

-For example, to become a certified food protection manager in New York State, you must complete eight hours of training through an approved provider, but passing an exam is only optional (though beneficial).
+For example, to become a certified food protection manager in New York State, you must complete eight hours of training through an approved provider, but passing an exam is only optional (though beneficial).3

 Understanding the laws that apply to the state you intend to work in is important.
 Being aware of these requirements can increase your level of confidence while taking the exam.